Information scrambling and redistribution of quantum correlations through dynamical evolution in spin chains: Dynamical evolution of local quantum correlations in various spin models

-From the correlation functions given in Eq.~\ref{correlation_fn} we compute the bipartite measures for quantum correlations.
-Nearest neighbour concurrence $C(i,i+1)$, mutual information $I(i,i+1)$ are plotted as a function of site index $i$ and time $t$ for XY model with a transverse field in Fig.~\ref{figure3}.
-Here also we illustrate our results for same three sets of Hamiltonian parameters $(J_x = 0.7, J_y = 0.3, h = 0.1)$; $(J_x = 0.7, J_y = 0.3, h = 1.0)$ and $(J_x = 0.7, J_y = 0.3, h = 10.0)$.
-Unlike the Heisenberg model the pairwise concurrence does not spread from first two sites for the cases $h = 0.1$ and $h = 1.0$ as shown in fig.~\ref{figure3}(a) and \ref{figure3}(b).
-Since parity is conserved and the state contains all odd number of down spins, initially pairwise concurrence is generated but after sometime it decays.
-Similarly, The pairwise mutual information does not spread from first two sites for the cases $h = 0.1$ and $h = 1.0$ as shown in Fig.~\ref{figure3}(d) and \ref{figure3}(e).
-However, the qubits generate mutual information between them as a result of the dynamics.
-But for the case $h = 10.0$, the value of the function pairwise concurrence and mutual information spread with finite speed from the first two sites and their values are zero outside the light cone as shown in Fig.~\ref{figure3}(c) and \ref{figure3}(f) respectively.
+Time evolution of the state will generate all odd magnon sector states.
+From the explicit forms of the correlations functions given in Appendix \ref{Appendix-I} Eq.~\ref{correlation_fn_2} we can compute the bipartite measures of quantum correlations as a function of time.
+The nearest neighbour concurrence $C(i,i+1)$ and the mutual information $I(i,i+1)$ are plotted as functions of site index $i$ and time $t$ for the XY model with a transverse field in Fig.~\ref{fig:6}.
+Here also we illustrate our results for the same three sets of Hamiltonian parameters $(J_x = 0.7, J_y = 0.3, h = 0.1)$; $(J_x = 0.7, J_y = 0.3, h = 1.0)$ and $(J_x = 0.7, J_y = 0.3, h = 10.0)$.
+Unlike the Heisenberg model, the pairwise concurrence from the Bell state does not spread from first two sites for the cases $h = 0.1$ and $h = 1.0$ as shown in Fig.~\ref{fig:6}(a) and \ref{fig:6}(b).
+Since parity is conserved and the state contains all odd number of down spins, initially the pairwise concurrence is generated but after sometime it decays.
+Similarly, the pairwise mutual information does not spread from first two sites for the cases $h = 0.1$ and $h = 1.0$ as shown in Fig.~\ref{fig:6}(d) and \ref{fig:6}(e) respectively.
+However, the spins generate mutual information between them as a result of the dynamics.
+But only for the case $h = 10.0$, the pairwise concurrence and the mutual information do spread with a finite speed from the first two sites and their values are zero outside the light cone as shown in Fig.~\ref{fig:6}(c) and \ref{fig:6}(f) respectively.\\

-Nearest neighbour concurrence $C(i,i+1)$, mutual information $I(i,i+1)$ are plotted as a function of site index and time for Ising model ($J_x = 1.0$ and $J_y = h = 0$) in Fig.~\ref{figure4}(a) and \ref{figure4}(b) respectively for a large $N$ Ising chain.
-We see that the dynamics becomes trivial as the local correlation and entanglement at the first two qubits do not spread due to the nature of the dynamics, and a speed of the correlation propagation cannot be defined.
-However, correlations between the pairs are generated, as the Hilbert space is not confined to one down spin sector.
+The transverse field XY model reduces to the Ising model when $J_y = 0$ and $h = 0$.
+In this case the expectation values of the spin correlation functions take simpler and closed forms given in Appendix \ref{Appendix-II} Eq.~ \ref{correlation_fn_3}.
+The nearest neighbour concurrence $C(i,i+1)$ and the mutual information $I(i,i+1)$ are plotted as functions of site index $i$ and time $t$ for the Ising model in Fig.~\ref{fig:7}(a) and \ref{fig:7}(b) respectively.
+Since the Ising dynamics entangles only two neighbour spins, the local bipartite correlations and the entanglement at the first two sites trivially do not spread, and a speed of the correlation propagation cannot be defined.
+However, pairwise correlations between the spins are generated due to local two qubit entanglement operations.